State

 Virginia will elect one U.S. Senator and 11 members to its U.S. House delegation.

-Senator Mark Warner, a Democrat, is running for reelection.
-He has raised over $6M for his reelection.
+Senator Mark Warner, a Democrat, is running for reelection and has raised over $7.4M.
+The Cook Political Report considers the seat solidly Democratic.

 This statistic is the average total amount raised to date from individuals (including self-financing).